 Ghillie Suits are used in a very wide range of outdoor activities.
 From combat to bird watching Ghillie Suits have a rightful place in an outdoorsman’s arsenal of gear but not everyone has several months to hone their skills and practice using a Ghillie the right way.
 I’ll give you a few beginner tips to use once you buy your new Ghillie Suit.

-All straight lines have to go.
-Anything you have on you, like a firearm, sheath, beer can, whatever, has to be arranged or dressed in a manner that obscures its straight edges.
+Anything you have on you, like a bow, sheath, whatever, has to be arranged or dressed in a manner that obscures its straight edges.
 You can easily tie grass and leaves to things in a hurry but you can also buy special Ghillie accessories like gun wraps and Ghillie yarn.

 The shape of a human head and shoulders is a very noticeable pattern in the wild for people to recognize.
 Your upper 30% is by far the easiest section of the body to identify and even under a Ghillie Suit can give you away.
 To negate this, you can add padding to one or both shoulders and to the sides of your head, arms, chest, etc.